unexpectedjs/unexpected/documentation/assertions/object/to-be-a-map-whose-values-satisfy.md

 Asserts that all values of a map satisfies a given function.

+Notice this assertion fails when given an empty object.

 Aliases: `to be an object whose values satisfy`, `to be a hash whose values satisfy`.

 ```javascript